alexmerm/nyvaccine/README.md

 - cvsAutoChecker.py : copies code from NY CHecker
 - cvsChecker.py : actually seleniums into the thing
 - docker-compose.yml : dockerfile for this

+NOTE: Ensure all phone numbers in config.yaml are in quotation marks and include the +